 This rice porridge recipe has the basic ingredients that absolutely, you don't have to struggle to make one.

 - White rice

 - Chicken stock

 - fresly ground pepper

 - Any protein of your choice to serve with.

-Why ginger?
-According to Michael Tierra, author of “the way of herbs”, ginger is one of the most powerful, versatile herbal stimulants.
+Why ginger you will love ginger?
+According to Michael Tierra, author of "the way of herbs", ginger is one of the most powerful, versatile herbal stimulants.
 Also, Rosalee De la Foret from the Alchemy of herbs said, Ginger especially affects the respiratory system, digestive system, circulatory system and it is a powerful anti-inflammatory.